kdschmidt1/Sail_Instrument/Readme.md

 How the calculation is done and the formulas used as well definitions of the several quantities, all of this is [documented in the code](Sail_Instrument/plugin.py#L530).

-The values calculated by the plugin are published in AvNav as `gps.sailinstrument.*`.
+The values calculated by the plugin are published in AvNav as `gps.sail_instrument.*`.
-Optionally the plugin can [emit NMEA sentences](Sail_Instrument/plugin.py#88) to make the computed data available to other devices.
+Optionally the plugin can [emit NMEA sentences](Sail_Instrument/plugin.py#89) to make the computed data available to other devices.
 If decoding of own NMEA sentences is enabled, these data are fed back into AvNav, get parsed and written to their standard paths in `gps.*`.
 The following values are computed or copied from their sources.

 x1